"I'm the Doctor. Simply the Doctor! The one, the only and the best."Written by Russell T Davies.

 - You Are Better Than You Think You Are: Once the Doctor puts all the pieces together and reveals to Jackson that he's not really the Doctor, Jackson (understandably) starts believing himself to be something of a fool playing at being a hero, and quite obviously comes to the immediate conclusion that a) he's been living a lie (which he has, to some extent), and b) that all this bravery and whatnot that he's accomplished while being "The Doctor" is just a farce.
 Ten is quite quick and eager to disprove the latter, and even to an extent the former: the memory capsules just contain facts and figures, like a biography.
 But it was Jackson who, when imprinted with those during his BSOD, decided to act upon them accordingly to the best and utmost of his ability within the capabilities of the technology of his time period.
 Or, in short, Ten effectively says, "You aren't really the Doctor, but you sure come damn well close all on your own."

-- You Have Outlived Your Usefulness: Miss Hartigan says this to the work house men after she has the children and then to the children after they raise the Cyberking.
+- You Have Outlived Your Usefulness: Miss Hartigan says this to the workhouse masters after she has the children, and then to the children after they raise the Cyberking.

 - You Monster!: When Hartigan sics the Cybermen on the funeral attendees.